-“Those who analyse the reasons for their success know how the 80/20 rule applies.
-80% of their growth, profitability and satisfaction comes from 20% of the clients.
+“Those who analyze the reasons for their success know how the 80/20 rule applies.
+80% of their growth, profitability, and satisfaction comes from 20% of the clients.
 At a minimum, firms should identify the top 20 percent to get a clear picture of desirable prospects for future growth.”
 Vin Manaktala

 Four steps to lock in core customers

 - Know who they are

 - Design your new products and services exclusively in relation to this 20 percent of key customers.

 - If your key customers are happy, then the long term expansion of your company is guaranteed.